pd95/SwiftUI-Sidebar/README.md

 The goal for my example project was to:

 - have a sidebar, remembering its current selection and highlighting it accordingly
-- content is a regular Master/Detail resp.
-Primary/Supplemental view, also remembering the current list selection
+- content is a regular Master/Detail respectively Primary/Supplemental view, also remembering the current list selection

 These seem rather basic goals, but most of them are not easily achieved with the examples and blog posts I've found so far.

-The basic setup of a three column split view is created as follows:
+The basic setup of a three column split view is created as shown below:

 ```swift
 NavigationView {